Frequently Asked Questions

 The Joint Learning Program (JLP) is a partnership between the Public Service Alliance of Canada (PSAC) and the Treasury Board of Canada Secretariat (TBS).
-Through the JLP, the PSAC and TBS work together to design, develop, and deliver learning events that will improve labour relations and increase the understanding of both union and management roles in the workplace.
+Through the JLP, PSAC, TBS, and other unions work together to design, develop, and deliver learning events that will improve labour relations and increase the understanding of both union and management roles in the workplace.

 JLP learning events, or worskhops, are typically one to two days in length.
 They focus on topics where the employer does not already have a legal obligation to provide training and where both parties have an interest in fostering better understanding and dialogue.

 Co-management and co-delivery are unique aspects of the JLP.
-The Program is governed by a Joint Steering Committee composed of both union and employer representatives.
-A joint Advisory Committee provides direction for the learning aspects of the Program.
-The JLP is co-managed on a day-to-day basis by a PSAC and a TBS co-director and almost all roles in the Program are filled by both a union and an employer representative.
+The Program is governed by a Joint Steering Committee composed of both Union and Employer representatives.
+The JLP is co-managed on a day-to-day basis by a PSAC and a TBS co-director and almost all roles in the Program are filled by both a Union and an Employer representative.
 And every workshop is co-delivered by a pair of volunteer facilitators.

 How was the JLP initiated?

 This initiative resulted from collective bargaining.
-In 2001, as part of the settlement of the collective agreements signed that year, the PSAC and TBS agreed to establish a joint learning program for PSAC members in the core public administration and their counterpart managers.
-In subsequent collective agreements in 2004, 2008 and again in 2011 the commitment to the Joint Learning Program was renewed.
+In 2001, as part of the settlement of the collective agreements signed that year, the PSAC and TBS agreed to establish a joint learning program for PSAC members in the Core Public Administration and their counterpart managers.
+In subsequent collective agreements in 2004, 2008 and again in 2011 the commitment to the JLP was renewed.
 In the current term of the JLP, over $8M has been allocated to fund learning activities that are jointly designed and delivered.
 The pilot was the first time a bargaining agent and the employer have agreed through contract negotiations to jointly deliver learning activities to enhance labour-management relations in the public service.

 Who can participate?

-Since the last round of collective bargaining in 2011, all union members within the Core Public Administration are eligible to participate in the JLP.
+Since 2011, all Union members within the Core Public Administration are eligible to participate in the JLP.